J. Edgar Hoover Building: Building swap proposal of 2013

 On December 3, 2012, the General Services Administration announced that it would entertain proposals from private-sector developers to swap the J. Edgar Hoover Building for a larger parcel of land outside the city.
 GSA asked interested developers to offer undeveloped property as well as cash for the Hoover building.
 GSA Acting Administrator Dan Tangherlini said the agency hoped the cash infusion would enable the FBI to build its new headquarters.
 A deadline of March 4 was established for proposals.
 A few weeks later, Montgomery County, Maryland officials said they were soliciting private developers to help them form a bid for the new FBI headquarters as well.

-GSA held an "industry day" on January 17, 2013, to judge interest in the proposal and informally solicit ideas from developers.
+The GSA held an "industry day" on January 17, 2013, to judge interest in the proposal and informally solicit ideas from developers.
 According to GSA officials, the overflow crowd of 350 people made the event "the largest for any such offering in memory".
 Patrick G. Findlay, FBI assistant director for facilities and logistics services, said that any new FBI headquarters must be at least 2.1 e6sqft in size, accommodate 11,000 employees, and contain 40 to 55 acres of land.
-GSA Acting Administrator Dan Tangherlini affirmed that GSA still believed it would be too costly to renovate the J. Edgar Hoover Building, or to demolish it and rebuild on the same site.
-Tangherlini also said GSA would take into consideration the 2011 Senate resolution's requirements that any new FBI headquarters be located within 2 mi of a Metrorail station and no more than 2.5 mi from the Capital Beltway.
+GSA Acting Administrator Dan Tangherlini affirmed that the GSA still believed it would be too costly to renovate the J. Edgar Hoover Building, or to demolish it and rebuild on the same site.
+Tangherlini also said the GSA would take into consideration the 2011 Senate resolution's requirements that any new FBI headquarters be located within 2 mi of a Metrorail station and no more than 2.5 mi from the Capital Beltway.
 GSA announced a new deadline of March 24, 2013, for "expressions of interest" and said it was likely to issue a formal request for proposals by the end of 2013.